 In the following sections, you will refer to AM documentation to set up User-Managed Access (UMA), Trusted Devices, and Privacy for your end users.
 The section requires IDM authentication with AM bearer tokens and the rsFilter authentication module.
-For more information, see "Authenticate through AM" in the Authentication and Authorization Guide.
+For more information, see "rsFilter" in the Security Guide.